spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 ### Annotations from the Source Data

-The `export.source_annotations` option allows you to select which elements and attributes from your source files should be included in the output (only applicable if your input is XML).
-By default, all elements and attributes are retained.
+The `export.source_annotations` option allows you to select which existing annotations in your source files should be included in the output (only applicable if your input is in a format that supports structured data, such as XML).
+By default, all existing annotations, such as XML elements and attributes, are included in the output.

+- When specifying elements using this option, ensure the root element (i.e., the element that encompasses all other elements and text content) is included.
+Omitting the root element will result in invalid XML output, preventing Sparv from generating XML files.

 - To exclude all source annotations, set this option to `[]`.
-Note that this may cause XML export errors, as the root element must be specified as a source annotation.
+Note that this may cause XML export errors, as a root element is required.

-- If specifying elements here, ensure the root element (i.e., the element that encompasses all other elements and text content) is included for each input file.
-Omitting the root element will result in invalid XML output, preventing Sparv from generating XML files.

-For non-XML outputs, you do not need to configure this option.

 You can rename elements and attributes present in your input data.
 For example, if your files contain elements like `<article name="Scandinavian Furniture" date="2020-09-28">` and you want them to appear as `<text title="Scandinavian